armstrap/armstrap-documentation/source/getting-started-eclipse-development-tools.rst

 -------------------------

 1. Install Java (Java SE 6 or greater is recommended), which you can download at http://www.java.com/getjava.
-2. Download Eclipse IDE for C/C++ Developers from http://www.eclipse.org/downloads
+2. Download "Eclipse IDE for C/C++ Developers" from http://www.eclipse.org/downloads
-3. Download GNU Tools for ARM Embedded Processors from https://launchpad.net/gcc-arm-embedded
+3. Download "GNU Tools for ARM Embedded Processors" from https://launchpad.net/gcc-arm-embedded
-4. Download ARMstrap blinky examples from https://s3.amazonaws.com/armstrap-public/examples/armstrap_blinkyexamples_1.0.0.zip
+4. Download "ARMstrap blinky examples" from https://s3.amazonaws.com/armstrap-public/examples/armstrap_blinkyexamples_1.0.0.zip

 Consolidate all Downloaded Parts into a Single Folder
 -----------------------------------------------------

 1. Create a folder on your Desktop called *armstrap*
-2. Extract your downloaded Eclipse IDE for C/C++ Developers into *<user>/Desktop/armstrap/eclipse*
+2. Extract your downloaded "Eclipse IDE for C/C++ Developers" into *<user>/Desktop/armstrap/eclipse*
-3. Extract your downloaded GNU Tools for ARM Embedded Processors into *<user>/Desktop/armstrap/gcc-arm*
+3. Extract your downloaded "GNU Tools for ARM Embedded Processors" into *<user>/Desktop/armstrap/gcc-arm*
-4. Extract your downloaded ARMstrap blinky examples into *<user>/Desktop/armstrap/workspace*
+4. Extract your downloaded "ARMstrap blinky examples" into *<user>/Desktop/armstrap/workspace*

 Configuring C/C++ Development Tools for ARMstrap boards, Eclipse Edition, for First Use
 ---------------------------------------------------------------------------------------